Today's Bible Reading: Matthew 14

 Reflecting and Thinking

 This chapter reflects a turning point in Jesus' ministry.
 We are about to move from increasing crowds to increasing doubt, from increasing popularity to increasing animosity.
 The death of John the Baptist touched Jesus deeply.
-John was a near relative, as well as a friend, supporter, and herald.
+John was a near relative as well as a friend, supporter, and herald.
 Jesus withdrew.
 When the crowds followed him, Jesus compassionately fed them.
 We know from John's Gospel that this event caused the crowds to want to crown Jesus as their king.
 Perhaps the disciples also bought into the idea, because verse 22 uses a strong word when it says Jesus MADE the disciples get into the boat.
-Once the disciples are gone, he can dismiss the crowd with their ill-conceived idea and plan.
+Once the disciples are gone, Jesus can more easily dismiss the crowd with their ill-conceived idea and plan.

 There comes a time in every life (sometimes many such times) when it is easy to get one's mission and purpose out of focus.
 Mission easily becomes fuzzy.
+Mission drifts.
 We forget why we are here and what we are to do.
 We are easily sidetracked, especially when others are pleased or served.
 We can justify a variety of detours.

 Dear God, keep us on mission in our Christian lives.
 So many good things beckon.
 Help us choose what is best.
 May we not be satisfied with being mediocre; may we not be satisfied with less than all you desire in our lives, in Jesus' name, Amen.